 students.
 BTI can vary from five minutes of brief advice, or 15 minutes of brief counselling.
 The aim

-of BTI is not to treat substance misuse, but to provide important information about risk and harm
+of BTI is not to treat substance use, but to provide important information about risk and harm

 minimisation in an opportunistic, supportive and non-judgemental manner.[7,8]